 They also had a problem with the wild hogs in the area.
 In the middle of the night while the men were sleeping in their tents they would suddenly hear hogs squealing.
 The hogs would run into the tents pushing on them until they took them down and dragged them away.

 The members of the battalion pitched the tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
-The tents were from WW I and were pretty ragged.
+It was said the tents were near the airfield hangers.
+The tents were from WW I and pretty ragged.
 They were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.
-In addition, the khaki uniforms they had been issued also turned out to be a heavy material which made them uncomfortable to wear in the tropical heat.
-The area was near the end of a runway used by B-17s for takeoffs.
-The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the engines as they flew over was unbelievable.
-At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
-In addition, the khaki uniforms they had been issued also turned out to be a heavy material which made them uncomfortable to wear in the tropical heat.
+Their tanks were in a field not far from the tanks.
+The worse part of being in the tents was that they were near the end of a runway.
+The B-17s when they took off flew right over the bivouac about 100 feet off the ground.
+At night, they heard the sounds of planes flying over the airfield and many believed they were Japanese reconnaissance planes, but it is known that American pilots flew night missions.

 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms everywhere; including going to the PX.